October Health – 2025 Report

 How mental health affects the Male demographic differently

-- Emotional Expression: Societal norms often discourage men from expressing vulnerability or seeking help, increasing risks of untreated mental health issues.
+- Emotional Expression Stigma: Cultural norms may discourage men from openly expressing vulnerability or seeking mental health support, causing internalized stress and untreated mental health issues.

 Data from October Health